rahvaalgatus/rahvaalgatus/README.md

    make web PORT=8888
    ```

-4. Set up a <rahvaalgatus.test> domain.
+5. Set up the <rahvaalgatus.test> domains.

-   While Rahvaalgatus works fine when accessed via <http://localhost>, its email confirmation and notification emails use the host from `Config.url` (`config/development.json` for the development environment).
+   While Rahvaalgatus home page works fine when accessed via <http://localhost>, its parliament and local government sites link to specific subdomains.
+Email confirmation and notification emails also use the host from `Config.url` (`config/development.json` for the development environment).
 To be able to click on links in emails during development, update the configuration to use <localhost> or set up your preferred domain.

    To use <rahvaalgatus.test>, add it to your `/etc/hosts` file:

    ```
    127.0.0.1 rahvaalgatus.test
+   127.0.0.1 riigikogu.rahvaalgatus.test
+   127.0.0.1 kohalik.rahvaalgatus.test
    ```

-5. Open your local domain (e.g. <http://rahvaalgatus.test:3000>) in your browser and proceed with typing code.
+6. Open your local domain (e.g. <http://rahvaalgatus.test:3000>) in your browser and proceed with typing code.

 ### Autocompiling
 To have the frontend JavaScripts and stylesheets be compiled automatically as you change files, use `autocompile`: